-The following shall be implemented in lieu of TNI section 1.5.2.1 f):
+The following shall be implemented in lieu of TNI 1.5.2.1 f):

-f) Each preparation method listed on the scope of accreditation must have quarterly LOD verifications.
-However, not all possible combinations of preparation and cleanup techniques are required to have LOD verifications.
-If LOD verifications are not performed on all combinations, the laboratory must base the LOD verifications on the worst case basis (preparation method with all applicable cleanup steps).

-After each DL determination, the laboratory must establish the LOD by spiking a quality system matrix at a concentration of at least 2 times but no greater than four times the DL (i.e., 2x DL \le LOD Spike \le 4x DL).
+- f) Each preparation method listed on the scope of accreditation must have quarterly LOD/LOQ verifications.
+However, not all possible combinations of preparation and cleanup techniques are required to have LOD/LOQ verifications.
+If LOD/LOQ verifications are not performed on all combinations, the laboratory must base the LOD/LOQ verifications on the worst case basis (preparation method with all applicable cleanup steps). - After each DL determination, the laboratory must establish the LOD by spiking a quality system matrix at a concentration of at least 2 times but no greater than four times the DL.
 This spike concentration establishes the LOD and the concentration at which the LOD shall be verified.
 It is specific to each suite of analyte, matrix, and method (including sample preparation).
-The following requirements apply to the initial LOD establishment and to the LOD verifications:

-- i) The apparent signal to noise (S/N) ratio at the LOD must be at least three and the results must meet all method requirements for analyte identification (e.g., ion abundance, second column confirmation, or pattern recognition).
-For data systems that do not provide a measure of noise, the signal produced by the verification sample must produce a result that is at least three standard deviations greater than the mean Method Blank concentration.
-This is initially estimated based on a minimum of four Method Blank analyses and later established with a minimum of 20 Method Blank results. - ii) If the LOD verification fails, then the laboratory must repeat the DL determination and LOD verification or perform and pass two consecutive LOD verifications at a higher spike concentration and set the LOD at the higher concentration.

-- iii) The laboratory shall maintain documentation for all DL determinations and LOD verifications. - iv) The DL and LOD must be reported for all analyte-matrix-methods suites, unless it is not applicable to the test or specifically excluded by project requirements. - g) In situations where methods are setup and used on an infrequent basis, the laboratory may choose to perform LOD verifications on a one per batch basis, prior to sample analysis, in lieu of quarterly verification.
-All verification data shall be in compliance, reported, and available for review.
+The following requirements apply to the initial LOD establishment and to the LOD verifications: - i) The apparent signal to noise (S/N) ratio at the LOD must be at least three and the results must meet all method requirements for analyte identification (e.g., ion abundance, second column confirmation, or pattern recognition).
+For data systems that do not provide a measure of noise, the signal produced by the verification sample must produce a result that is at least three standard deviations greater than the mean method blank concentration.
+This is initially estimated based on a minimum of four method blank analyses and later established with a minimum of 20 method blank results. - ii) If the LOD verification fails, then the laboratory must repeat the DL determination and LOD verification or perform and pass two consecutive LOD verifications at a higher spike concentration and set the LOD at the higher concentration. - iii) The laboratory shall maintain documentation for all DL determinations and LOD verifications. - iv) The DL and LOD must be reported for all analyte-matrix-methods suites, unless it is not applicable to the test or specifically excluded by project requirements. - g) The LOD shall be verified quarterly.
+In situations where methods are setup and used on an infrequent basis, the laboratory may choose to perform LOD verifications on a one per batch basis.
+All verification data will be in compliance, reported, and available for review.

-The following shall be implemented in lieu of TNI section 1.5.2.2 c):
+The following shall be implemented in lieu of TNI 1.5.2.2 c):